đź’ˇThe CIO Strategic Playbook for AI in 2026 is now available!

 Customers have seen great results with Fluid Topics:

-• 50,000 monthly views on the help portal (Source: Darwinbox)
+• 50,000 monthly views on the help portal and a 65% support ticket deflection rate (Source: Darwinbox)

 • 34% decrease in support tickets (Source: swissQprint)